fvsch/kirby-staticbuilder/readme.md

 Navigate to:

--   `/staticbuilder/`
+-   `/staticbuilder`
--   `/staticbuilder/page/[page-uri]`
+-   `/staticbuilder/[page-uri]`

-To see information about the site or a page, and generate the static files for this site or page.
+To see information about the site or a specific page, and generate the static files for this site or page.

 ## Current status